insin/react-filtered-multiselect/README.md

 `placeholder` - placeholder text to be displayed in the filter `<input>`.

-`selectedOptions` - array of option objects which are selected, so should no longer be displayed in the `<select>`.
+`selectedOptions` - list of option objects which are selected, so should no longer be displayed in the `<select>`.

 `size` - `size` attribute for the `<select>`